Places of worship in Malvern, Worcestershire: Great Malvern Priory, Church of St Mary & St Michael

 Architecture: Norman, and 1440 Perpendicular..
-Grade 1 listed. one of the largest non-cathedral parish churches in England and one of the country's Major Parish Churches in the Major Churches Network.
+Grade I listed. one of the largest non-cathedral parish churches in England and one of the country's Major Parish Churches in the Major Churches Network.
 15th century stained glass windows.

 Organ: Built by Nicholson of Malvern from 1879.
 Rebuilt and restored by Rushworth and Dreaper in 1927 and 1977.
 Further overhauled by Nicholson in 2003 and is a Certified Historic Organ.

 Bells: Ring of 11, earliest Cast c.1350 by John of Gloucester.

 Parish: Great Malvern, Deanery of Malvern and Upton.

 Incumbent: As of October 2024 Rev. Roger Latham, Vicar.